harimseong/harimseong.github.io/about.md

 ##### SKKU Next-generation Automotive Network SW Team Competition, 3rd place
 2025\.
 2

+Project Detail
-- Assembled hardware for zonal architecture in small scale using a HPC, 3 ZCUs, 3 Arduinos and 12 ultrasonic sensors.
+- Assembled hardware for zonal architecture using a HPC, 3 ZCUs, 3 Arduinos and 12 ultrasonic sensors.
-- Gained experience with network layer, Ethernet for HPC and ZCU communication, and CAN for ZCU and Arduino communication.
+- Gained experience to network layer.
+Ethernet for HPC and ZCU communication, and CAN for ZCU and Arduino communication.
-- Developed a FreeRTOS task for parking logic running on HPC (RA6M3 MCU).
+- Developed a FreeRTOS task for parking logic based on state machine running on HPC (RA6M3 ECU).

+Problems
-- Reduced the time interval for the task to calculate an average of 20 consecutive values from an ultrasonic sensor within a shorter time frame.
-This was necessary to mitigate severe fluctuations in detected distances.
+- There was severe fluctuations of sensor value.
+To mitigate this, reduced the time interval of the task to receive 20 sensor response in the same time frame and derived an average of 20 consecutive values from an ultrasonic sensor.
+- Had to move the car by hand to starting point whenever a test is done.
+To minimize labor, added new functionalities to buttons in HPC.
+Motor stop and reverse, state initialization to skip unnecessary states that succeeded before.